w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > analogy and correspondence.[^4]

-Some words, like bureaucrats, point fingers.
+Words, like bureaucrats, point fingers.

 > The frustration of dealing with [them] often arises because they themselves can make no decisions; rather, they are permitted only to refer to decisions that have always-already been made[^5].